ccaballer0013/asphalt-art-project/README.md

 1. Describe your project.

    - For my Unit 1 Asphalt project, I used java to paint a block of cheese.
 Consisting of multiple subclasses, my code efficiently paints the block of cheese section by section, using methods and for-loops to help simplify the painting process.
+I painted cheese because it is one of me and my little sister's favorite foods.
+We like eating cheese pizza, cheese fries, cheeseburgers, and so on.

 2. What are two things about your project that you are proud of?